Monkey Raptor and Port Raptor are blogs made by MonkeyRaptor ⬅️ Notice how peculiar this lad is.

 I, MonkeyRaptor, implement Cloudflare's proxy for HTTP traffic monitoring & shielding and Real User Monitoring (RUM) for visitors analytics.

-Monkey Raptor is implementing Google AdSense.
+Both Monkey Raptor and Port Raptor are implementing Google AdSense.
 Think of it like a pub with two customers and a dim-lit neon box humming in the corner.

 These blogs are powered by Blogger. 🏆